-Bilbao is a lively city with many things to show you.
-Why do not make the most of your attendance to the IWA-Digital Water Summit by discovering its charms?
-You can take a walk and appreciate its architectural works which represent the history of Bilbao, but you can also discover what gives life to the city.
+Bilbao is a lively city with a lot to show you.
+Why not make the most of your attendance at the IWA-Digital Water Summit by discovering its charms?
+You can take a walk and appreciate its architectural works, which represent the history of Bilbao, but you can also discover what gives life to the city.

 In this section you will find recommendations about several places to visit and things to do during your stay in Bilbao.

-This building, designed by Frank Gehry, symbolizes a ship anchored on the banks of the Nervión and is located in the land where the former ‘Compañía de Maderas’ (woods company) used to be settled.
-So that, considered the best building of the second half of the 20th century, the Guggenheim Bilbao Museum is the symbol of the city and its transformation process, since its presence modified radically the area and the image of the city.
-Quoting its architect, the building is based “on the port that used to and the city that is”.
+This building, designed by Frank Gehry, symbolises a ship anchored on the banks of the Nervión and is located on the land where the former ‘Compañía de Maderas’ (wood company) used to be settled.
+So, considered the best building of the second half of the 20th century, the Guggenheim Bilbao Museum is the symbol of the city and its transformation process, since its presence radically modified the area and the image of the city.

-The museum was opened in 1997 and it receives over 1 million people yearly who want to contemplate the contemporary pieces of art distributed in its 20 galleries.
+The museum was opened in 1997 and it receives over 1 million visitors a year who want to contemplate the contemporary pieces of art distributed in its 20 galleries.

-It is also worthy to take a walk around the Guggenheim Bilbao Museum, since it is surrounded by many green areas and plazas which have become an attractive meeting point for sociocultural activities and sports.
+It is also worthwhile to take a walk around the Guggenheim Bilbao Museum since it is surrounded by many green areas and plazas, which have become an attractive meeting point for sociocultural activities and sports.

-The Old Quarter or The Seven Streets (Somera, Artecalle, Tendería, Belosticalle, Carnicería Vieja, Barrencalle and Barrencalle Barrena) is the oldest neighborhood and the original core of Bilbao, next to Bilbao la Vieja.
-It is declared a Historic-Artistic area, since it is home to the Plaza Nueva and some of the most emblematic buildings of the city, such as the Arriaga Theater, the Bidebarrieta Library, the Stock Market, the Atxuri station and the Cathedral of Santiago.
-This is a commercial area made up by the presence of five hundred establishments, including the Mercado de la Ribera, the largest covered supply market in Europe.
-Since 1979 this area is pedestrian.
+The Old Quarter, or The Seven Streets (Somera, Artecalle, Tendería, Belosticalle, Carnicería Vieja, Barrencalle and Barrencalle Barrena) is the oldest neighbourhood and the original core of Bilbao.
+It is declared a historic-artistic area since it is home to the Plaza Nueva and some of the most emblematic buildings in the city, such as the Arriaga Theater, the Bidebarrieta Library, the Stock Market, the Atxuri Station, and the Cathedral of Santiago.
+This is a commercial area made up of the presence of five hundred establishments, including the Mercado de la Ribera, the largest covered supply market in Europe.
+Since 1979, this area has been pedestrian.

-An innovative and contemporary city.
-During the transformation process initiated in the city at the end of the twentieth century, the architecture has been gaining relevance thanks to its role as creator of the new Bilbao image: an innovative and contemporary city.
-Some of the recuperated or new buildings that shape the new feature of Bilbao are:
+During the transformation process initiated in the city at the end of the 20th century, architecture has been gaining relevance thanks to its role as the creator of the new Bilbao image: an innovative and contemporary city.
+Some of the recuperated or new buildings that shape the new features of Bilbao are:

-Basque gastronomy has achieved a good reputation internationally and pintxos are its best representation.
-Therefore, when you are in Bilbao, do not miss out the opportunity to go out for pintxos, which means snacking from bar to bar, the best places where locals meet their friends.
+Basque gastronomy has achieved a good reputation internationally, and pintxos are its best representation.
+Therefore, when you are in Bilbao, do not miss the opportunity to go out for pintxos, which means snacking from bar to bar, the best places where locals meet their friends.

 Some areas to go for pintxos are: Casco Viejo, with more than 200 establishments; Poza Street, a street full of bars that heads to the San Mamés football stadium; Diputación, the centre of the pintxo route; and Mercado de la Ribera, one of the most special areas of Bilbao due to its combination of market and gastropubs.

-Bilbao is located in a privileged area near to the beach, natural areas and other historical places.
-If you want to get the most out of your visit to Bilbao, go and discover places like the coast, the medieval villages and their natural spaces.
+Bilbao is located in a privileged area near to the beach, natural areas, and other historical places.
+If you want to get the most out of your visit to Bilbao, go and discover places like the coast, the mediaeval villages, and their natural spaces.

-Even this sounds like a summer season plan, do not miss out the seductive landscapes in the beaches near Bilbao.
+Even though this sounds like a summer season plan, do not miss the seductive landscapes of the beaches near Bilbao.
 Surfers around the world love them!
 Get there by taking just the metro.

-Near to Bilbao you can find great heritage beauties which have been testimonies of the Bilbao history.
-In these villages you can visit religious places from different epochs, take a walk over the narrow cobblestone streets, and know farmhouses or luxurious palaces
+Near to Bilbao, you can find great heritage beauties which have been testimonies of Bilbao’s history.
+In these villages, you can visit religious places from different epochs, take a walk down the narrow cobblestone streets, and see farmhouses and luxurious palaces.

 An example of the mining history of Bilbao is the Arboleda, a town where iron ore used to be extracted and which is currently being transformed into a recreational area.
-In recent years, progress has been made on the environmental, landscape, historical and cultural recovery.
+In recent years, progress has been made on the environmental, landscape, historical, and cultural recovery.
 To access its environment, it is recommended to use the funicular towards La Reineta neighborhood.
-In the journey, the funicular, dated back to 1926, gives you the chance to enjoy beautiful views over the Abra de Bilbao.
+On the journey, the funicular, which dates back to 1926, gives you the chance to enjoy beautiful views over the Abra de Bilbao.